OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 #### Overview

-Android Marshmallow (6.0) introduced public APIs for authenticating users via fingerprint.
+Android 6.0 (API Level 23) introduced public APIs for authenticating users via fingerprint.
 Access to the fingerprint hardware is provided through the [FingerprintManager class](https://developer.android.com/reference/android/hardware/fingerprint/ "FingerprintManager").
 An app can request fingerprint authentication by instantiating a `FingerprintManager` object and calling its `authenticate` method.
 The caller registers callback methods to handle possible outcomes of the authentication process (i.e. success, failure, or error).
 Note that this method doesn't constitute strong proof that fingerprint authentication has actually been performed - for example, the authentication step could be patched out by an attacker, or the "success" callback could be called using instrumentation.

 Better security is achieved by using the fingerprint API in conjunction with the Android `KeyGenerator` class.
 With this method, a symmetric key is stored in the KeyStore and "unlocked" with the user's fingerprint.
 For example, to enable user access to a remote service, an AES key is created which encrypts the user PIN or authentication token.
 By calling `setUserAuthenticationRequired(true)` when creating the key, it is ensured that the user must re-authenticate to retrieve it.
 The encrypted authentication credentials can then be saved directly to regular storage on the the device (e.g. `SharedPreferences`).
 This design is a relatively safe way to ensure the user actually entered an authorized fingerprint.
 Note however that this setup requires the app to hold the symmetric key in memory during cryptographic operations, potentially exposing it to attackers that manage to access the app's memory during runtime.